ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 class ExternalWidgetEditing extends Plugin {
 	//
 	constructor( editor ) {
-		// the default constructor calls the parent constructor super( editor );
+		// The default constructor calls the parent constructor super( editor );
 		// property that keep the interval id this.intervalId = this._intervalFetch();